ggravlingen/pypmanager/README.md

 Transactions are loaded using a loader class in the `pypmanager.loader_transaction`.
 A loader class should inherit from the `pypmanager.loader_transaction.TransactionLoader` class, which does some normalising of data.

-The helper function `pypmanager.helpers.load_transaction_files` merges data from all transaction loaders and return them as a dataframe.

 #### Loading market data

 The helper function `pypmanager.helpers.download_market_data` loads all sources in `config.market_data.yaml` and parses each source using its associated loader class.
 Each loader class should inherit from `pypmanager.loader_market_data.base_loader.BaseMarketDataLoader`.
 A loader class typically fetches data from a JSON endpoint or HTML-table and parses it so that it fits into the `pypmanager.loader_market_data.models.SourceData` dataclass.